Hiking the Palo Duro Canyon

 The kids really enjoyed it.
 We hiked a little further down the trail but it kept getting muddier and muddier.
 We saw frogs jumping in the mud puddles and finally decided to head back.
 We had to take our shoes off when we got back to the car because they were full of red clay.

 On Sunday, we took off for the infamous Lighthouse Trail.
 This trail is one of the most traveled in all the canyon.
-This is because the reward is a view of the parks icon, the formation that has eroded to look like a lighthouse.
+The reward is a view of the parks icon, the formation that has eroded to look like a lighthouse.

 It is also the trail where most deaths in the park occur, especially in summer.
 The trail isn’t too hilly but it’s a LONG hike.
 We hiked in with two water backpacks consisting of two gallons.
 We nearly drank all of it before we made it out!
 I wanted to make sure I kept the kids and pup well hydrated.